Saitodepaula/Godot-6DOF-Vehicle-Demo/README.md

 **WARNING: As of July 2021, this demo only works with Bullet physics.**

 I may update this demo in the future.
 Please, share your opinion, feedback and request for more features.

+I also may make a video tutorial in the future, explaining every detail.